pyryk/thematic/README.md

 To do.
 Meanwhile, see [examples](tree/master/src/htdocs/examples), or [JSFiddle](http://jsfiddle.net/pyryk/bf48aq6o/).

+For browserify use, take a look at [thematic-example](https://github.com/pyryk/thematic-example) example project.
+You'll see that using Thematic.js is really straightforward.

 ## Contribute

 Use the following to start developing Thematic.js.
 Node.js and npm are needed as prerequisites.